 A new survey of faculty utilizing adaptive learning teaching practices has shown that, while many are implementing evidence-based practices in the context of digital learning, there remains significant opportunity for faculty to do more to promote equity.

 Teaching Practices of Faculty Adopting Adaptive Courseware summarizes the results of a survey taken in fall 2020 of two-year and four-year “Lighthouse” institutions in which faculty piloted digital courseware tools in 2019 with the support of Every Learner Everywhere and its network partners.
-A previous report documented how faculty in over 40 gateway courses across 10 colleges and universities implemented adaptive technology with the goal of improving learning outcomes for Black, Latinx, Indigenous, poverty-affected, and first-generation college students.
+A previous report documented how faculty in over 40 gateway courses across 10 colleges and universities implemented adaptive technology with the goal of improving learning outcomes for Black, Latino, Indigenous, poverty-affected, and first-generation college students.

 This follow-up survey on teaching practices explores how instructors make use of the full scope of adaptive learning courseware and use it to help close equity gaps in the classroom.
 The report showcases how common adaptive learning is becoming but also highlights where work still needs to be done to use digital learning tools effectively.
 These areas include active learning techniques, data analytics, and centering equity.